GatetoFreedom/freedomEcho/_posts/2025-10-03-where-the-despairing-log-on.md

 <p>Marquis dropped some hints in his posts.
 His father had been in the military.
 He was "about 7-8 years old" on Sept.
 11. And he acknowledged his struggles with suicidal thoughts and wrote that he was among those who had been "immensely helped by talking to people on the forum."</p>
 <p>Serge was more private.
 He didn't appear to share biographical information and would later remove his posts from the site, essentially erasing his visible connection to it.
 (The Times viewed screenshots and archived web pages that had captured messages posted by Serge before he deleted them.)</p>
 <p>On video chats and other virtual events, neither man showed his face.</p>
-<p>But in June 2019, [BuzzFeed News reported](https://www.buzzfeednews.com/article/tasneemnashrulla/incels-suicide-forum-woman-killed-herself) that in addition to the suicide site, the two men were running the incel websites.</p>
+But in June 2019, [BuzzFeed News reported](https://www.buzzfeednews.com/article/tasneemnashrulla/incels-suicide-forum-woman-killed-herself) that in addition to the suicide site, the two men were running the incel websites.
 <p>Money didn't appear to be the motivation.
 Both men seemed to have found their identity and sense of purpose in the online world of incels, many of whom share a dark outlook known as "black pill."
 In 2017, when Reddit had banned an online group of incels for encouraging violence, Serge started an independent site for them, soon joined by Marquis, who had written to him about his interest and skills as a system administrator.</p>
 <p>By then, several deadly attacks had been carried out by men expressing grievances common among incels.
 American authorities would later flag incels as an emerging extremist threat.
 Radicalization experts warned that some were prone to misogyny, suicide and violence.</p>
 <p>On the incel sites that Serge and Marquis run, many members have expressed anger at society; some commend those who commit violence, and fantasize about doing the same.
 An Ohio man who was a frequent poster on one site was indicted this past July for allegedly plotting to slaughter women.
 In a podcast interview about incels, Serge said that much of the discussion was "suicide fuel."</p>
 <p>But he and Marquis claimed they were helping those on the sites by allowing them to freely express themselves and face hard truths, a rationale similar to one they have offered about their suicide site.</p>

-<p>**100 Most-Viewed Posts on the Suicide Forum**</p>
+**100 Most-Viewed Posts on the Suicide Forum**

 <figure class="figure-single">
   <img src="/assets/images/2025/nyt/where-the-despairing-log-on/100-MostViewed-Posts-on-the-Suicide-Forum.png" alt="See caption">
   <figcaption>The New York Times Note: Posts represented are the 100 with the largest numbers of pageviews, as of Oct.
 3, in the "Suicide Discussion" section of the website.
 This section contains about 75 percent of the website's posts, while the "Recovery" section contains about 5 percent and the "Offtopic" section about 20 percent.</figcaption>